olegkutkov/tiny_logger/README.md

 tiny_logger
 ===========

-very simple logger for Unix written in C, supports writing to stdout, to custom file and syslog.
-Supports log levels
+Very simple logger for Unix written in C, supports writing to stdout, to custom file and syslog.
+Supports log levels.
+Still not thread safe =(